Hostile Takeover

 J flushed.

-(Uzi imagined scowling, imagined rolling her eyes – imagined flushing.
+(Uzi imagined scowling, imagined rolling her eyes — imagined flushing.
 She wasn’t enjoying this vicariously, no, and she wasn’t jealous.
 Okay, maybe a little jealous.
 Had anyone ever treated Uzi so well?
-Maybe Nori had, before… before the murder drones frickin killed her.
-No sympathy for the drone who might just the one who took this away from Uzi in the first place.)
+Maybe her mom had, before… before the murder drones frickin killed her.
+No sympathy for the drone who just might the one who took this away from Uzi in the first place.)

 “One last thing.”
 Tessa reached over and plucked up some items from the desk.
 In one hand, a hair brush; in the other, two hair ties looped around a finger.
 “You should look presentable for your first day back on the job, yeah?”